mschon/csharp/concepts/nullability/introduction.md

 sentence.Length;
 ```

-To counter this common type of mistake, C# 8 allows one to opt-into a feature that makes reference types non-nullable by default:
+To counter this common type of mistake, C# 8 allows one to opt into a feature that makes reference types non-nullable by default:

 ```csharp
 string nonNullableReferenceType = "book";